terminalPoltergeist/yellowpages/README.md

 # Yellowpages

-A pluggable HTTP services and middleware library.
+A declarative HTTP services and middleware library.

 ## Why?